jeffhsu3/genda/doc/source/vcf.rst

             excludeNans - When true any calls of Nan, will be excluded, when False, they will be treated as zeroes
         output:
-            Boolean - True if snp is within Hardy-Weinberg, False, if it is not.
+            Boolean - True if snp is within Hardy-Weinberg, False, if it is not